-The governing body will approve the PSHE policy and hold the Headmaster to account for its implementation.
+The governing body will approve the PSHE policy and hold the Head of School to account for its implementation.

 Oversight of PSHE policy is undertaken by the Governors' ....
 Committee and will be undertaken by the Head of PSHE in September of each academic year to ensure it meets current requirements and guidance.